plon-Susk7/plon-Susk7/README.md

 # 💫 About Me:
-<br>🌱 Learning Web Development and Machine Learning<br>⚡ Sophomore at IIITD
+<br>🌱 Learning Web Development and Machine Learning<br>⚡ Junior at IIITD

 ## 🌐 Socials: